oMakaron/AgileWebDev88/README.md

 ```

 ### 6. Running the Application
 In order for the application to run, you will need to have a secret key set within the environment.
-You can set one using the following:
+You can set one using the following if you didn't set one with the install script:
 ```bash
 export SECRET_KEY='your-key-here'
 ```